Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class7/README.md

 <details>
   <summary>Solution</summary>

-# Create a Unix command to print out the number of unique subclasses resistance elements are detected for.
-# To do this: 1) Select lines that have AMR (all caps)
-#             2) Use cut, sort, uniq and wc to get the number unique subclasses
 amr_count=$(grep AMR $1 | cut -f 12 | sort | uniq | wc -l)
 echo "Number of resistance elements detected: $amr_count" echo
 </details>